A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Generalising the Capstan Equation

-Consider an elastic body on a rough rigid surface that is subjected to external loadings and boundary conditions such that the body is at \emph{limiting-equilibrium} \cite{quadling2004mechanics}.
-The governing equation for friction at the contact region can be expressed as follows,
+Consider an elastic body on a rough rigid surface that is subjected to external loadings and boundary conditions such that the body is at limiting-equilibrium.
+The governing equation for friction at the contact region can be expressed as follows

-where $R$ is the normal reaction force and $F$ is the frictional force experienced on the body, and $\mu_F$ is the coefficient of friction between the rough rigid surface and the body at the contact region \cite{johnson1987contact, quadling2004mechanics}.
-Equation (\ref{FrictionLaw01}) is the mathematical interpretation of Amontons' three laws of friction, and in the literature it is commonly referred to as the \emph{friction law} \cite{johnson1987contact}.\\
+where $R$ is the normal reaction force and $F$ is the frictional force experienced on the body, and $\mu_F$ is the coefficient of friction between the rough rigid surface and the body at the contact region (see equation 10.1 and 10.2 of Popov \cite{popov2010contact} or section 5.2 of Quadling \cite{quadling2004mechanics}).
+Equation (\ref{FrictionLaw01}) is Coulomb's mathematical interpretation of Amontons' laws of dry friction, and where the coefficient of friction experimentally found to be dependent on the pairing of the contacting materials, and in most cases independent of the contact area \cite{popova2015research}.\\

+Note, hereafter, Einstein's summation notation (see section 1.2 of Kay \cite{kay1988schaum}) is assumed throughout, bold symbols signify that we are dealing with vector and tensor fields, and we regard the indices $i,j,k,l \in \{1,2,3\}$ and $\alpha,\beta,\gamma,\delta \in \{1,2\}$.
+Also, note that we usually reserve the vector brackets $\boldsymbol (\cdot \boldsymbol )_{\text{E}}$ for vectors in the Euclidean space and $\boldsymbol (\cdot \boldsymbol )$ for vectors in the curvilinear space.
+We refer the reader to Ciarlet \cite{ciarlet2005introduction} for a comprehensive study of elastic bodies in curvilinear coordinates as we adhere to most of the author's notations and conventions.\\